10 Sriracha alternatives ranked from worst to best

 badia sriracha in front of a bunch of other bottles

-Badia Sriracha distinguishes itself by incorporating red habanero and cayenne peppers instead of red jalapeños, resulting in a noticeably different flavor and heat profile.
-In terms of consistency, it is more liquid and less paste-like than Huy Fong Sriracha.
+Badia Sriracha takes a different approach by using red habanero and cayenne peppers instead of the traditional red jalapeños.
+This results in a distinct flavor and heat profile that sets it apart from the original Huy Fong Sriracha.

 4. Trader Joe’s Sriracha